matansu/img2strings/README.md

 ## Machine
 Arduino based machine that weaves the string to create the image in the real world.
 Closed loop control using stepper motors.
-Design code and assembly from scratch.
+Designed from scratch including 3d printed parts, code and electronics.

 <img src="projectImages/DavidMachine.jpeg" height="400"> <img src="projectImages/rockyMachine.jpeg" height="400">